lesego12/alx-low_level_programming/0x0C-more_malloc_free/README.md

 FILE 2-calloc.c is a function that allovates memory for an array, using malloc.

 FILE 3-array_range.c is a function that creates an array of integers.

+FILE 100-realloc.c is a function that reallocates a memory block using malloc and free.